Deferred student loan debt can have a very large impact on a buyer when applying for a mortgage.

 VA Guidelines for Deferred Student Loans

-Government insured VA mortgage loans, for now, will still omit student loan repayment amounts from your DTI ratio if you can document the student loan debt is or will be deferred for a minimum of 12 months after the time your mortgage loan funds.
+Government insured VA mortgage loans, for now, will still allow lenders to omit student loan repayment amounts from your DTI ratio if you can document the student loan debt is or will be deferred for a minimum of 12 months after the time your mortgage loan funds.

 Be careful though.
 You need to make sure you can defer your student loan and that you don’t defer it too early, which would cause it to be deferred for less than 12 months from when your loan funds.